myhumankit/Image2Touch/README.md

 To install it, simply extract the files from the provided archive into an empty folder.
 Once the files are extracted, you can run the program by executing the exe file included.

+### Limits to which images can be converted

+This tool can load any jpg, bmp or png image.
+However, some images might not produce satisfactory resutls when used with the tool.
+To ensure the best possible result, consider using an image which meets these criteria :
+- The image should not be too small to avoid pixelation
+- The image should only use flat colouring (no gradients, photographs, etc.)
+- The image should not contain thin lines.
+If you image does contain lines, consider erasing (or thickening) them manually before using the tool.
+- The image should not contain too many (as in hundreds of) different colors.
+This includes colors that may seem identical from afar.

 ### How to convert an image to a printable STL file

 In order to convert an image, follow these steps :
 - Open the program, and wait for the graphical interface to appear.
 - Click on "Open a file..."
 (Alt+O), choose the file you want to convert, and click "OK".
 - Wait for the file to be processed, as indicated by the progress bar at the bottom of the screen.
 This may take between a few seconds and a minute.
+- If needed, change the height of each color to your liking.
+Note that the height of each color is an arbitrary value, and will be scaled according to the chosen depth of the object.
+By default, the colors are sorted from most to least frequent, with the most frequent color having the lowest heignt.
+This helps minimize the amount of material required.
-- Change the parameters (dimensions, height of each color...) to your liking.
+- Change the dimensions of the generated mesh to your liking.
+- Select one or multiple output formats (STL and/or BLEND files).
 - Click on "Generate" (Alt+G).
 - Wait for the file to be generated, as indicated by the progress bar at the bottom of the screen.
-This might take a few minutes.
+This might take up to a few minutes.
 - Recover your STL file, placed next to the original image file.

 ### Command line options